chipsalliance/VeeRwolf/README.md

 ├──riscv-compliance
 └──workspace

-3. Copy the compiled simulation model into the target directory `cp $WORKSPACE/build/swervolf_0/sim-verilator/Vswervolf_core_tb $CORES_ROOT/swervolf/riscv-target/swerv/`
+3. Copy the compiled simulation model into the target directory `cp $WORKSPACE/build/swervolf_0/sim-verilator/Vswervolf_core_tb $CORES_ROOT/Cores-SweRVolf/riscv-target/swerv/`
-4. Enter the riscv-compliance directory and run `make TARGETDIR=$CORES_ROOT/swervolf/riscv-target/swerv riscv-target $RISCV_TARGET=swerv RISCV_DEVICE=rv32i RISCV_ISA=rv32imc`
+4. Enter the riscv-compliance directory and run `make TARGETDIR=$CORES_ROOT/Cores-SweRVolf/riscv-target/swerv riscv-target $RISCV_TARGET=swerv RISCV_DEVICE=rv32i RISCV_ISA=rv32imc`

 *Note: Other test suites can be run by replacing RISCV_ISA=rv32imc with rv32im or rv32i*

 ### Run on hardware

-The SweRVolf SoC can be built for a Digilent Nexys A7 board.
-Programs can be preloaded to the on-chip RAM at compile time.
-In the example below we will embed the Zephyr blinky example program.
+The SweRVolf SoC can be built for a Digilent Nexys A7 board with

-    fusesoc run --target=nexys_a7 swervolf --ram_init_file=../cores/swervolf/sw/zephyr_blinky.vh
+    fusesoc run --target=nexys_a7 swervolf

 If the board is connected, it will automatically be programmed when the FPGA image has been built.
-It can also be programmed manually afterwards by running `fusesoc run --target=nexys_a7 --run swervolf`
+It can also be programmed manually afterwards by running `fusesoc run --target=nexys_a7 --run swervolf` or running OpenOCD as described in the debugging chapter.

-In case you wonder why the LED blinks so fast, the reason is that we want to be able to run the same thing in a simulator without having to wait for a second of simulated time.
-To run the same system in verilator, change the target to simulation by running `fusesoc run --target=nexys_a7 swervolf --ram_init_file=../cores/swervolf/sw/zephyr_blinky.vh`.
-Eventually it will output notifications that the GPIO pin have changed which will result in an output looking like

-    Loading RAM contents from /home/olof/projects/swerv/cores/swervolf/sw/zephyr_blinky.vh
-    Releasing reset
-    5074080: gpio0 is on
-    10090350: gpio0 is off
-    15106420: gpio0 is on
-    20122690: gpio0 is off
-    25138760: gpio0 is on

-To find all available targets, you can run `fusesoc core show swervolf`

-### Run on hardware (with DDR2 controller)

-As there is yet no way to load an external program, the easiest way to run software is to preload it into the on-chip RAM.
-But there is also a DDR2 controller that can be enabled instead of the on-chip RAM by using the nexys_a7_ddr target.
-If the DDR2 controller is used, there is no RAM initialization file and programs have to be preloaded into the bootloader memory instead.
-Currently, the only supported program in this mode is the memory test application.
-This configuration can be built with
+The default bootloader will just blink the LED and other programs are uploaded through the debug interface.
+The default bootloader can be replaced with the `--bootrom_file` parameter.
+Note that the boot ROM is not connected to the data port, so it can only execute instructions.
+Data can not be read or written to this segment.
+The below example will compile the memtest application and use that as boot ROM instead.

+    make -C ../cores/Cores-SweRVolf/sw memtest.vh
-    fusesoc run --target=nexys_a7_ddr swervolf --bootrom_file=../cores/Cores-SweRVolf/sw/memtest.vh
+    fusesoc run --target=nexys_a7 swervolf --bootrom_file=../cores/Cores-SweRVolf/sw/memtest.vh

-If the memory test is successful, one LED should light up on the board
+#### I/O

+The active on-board I/O consists of a LED, a switch and the microUSB connector for UART, JTAG and power.

+##### LED 0

+LED 0 is controlled by memory-mapped GPIO at address 0x80001010

+##### Switch 0

+Switch 0 selects whether to output serial communication from the SoC or from the embedded self-test program in the DDR2 controller.

+##### micro USB

+UART and JTAG communication is tunneled through the microUSB port on the board and will appear as `/dev/ttyUSB0`, `/dev/ttyUSB1` or similar depending on OS configuration.
+A terminal emulator can be used to connect to the UART (e.g. by running `screen /dev/ttyUSB0 115200`) and OpenOCD can connect to the JTAG port.

-### Build Zephyr applications
+## Build Zephyr applications

 1. Download and install Zephyr according to the official guidelines at https://www.zephyrproject.org/
 2. Enter the directory of the application to build in the samples directory (e.g. `basic/blinky` for the Zephyr blinky example).
 From now on, the program to build and run will be called `$APP`
 3. Build the code with
     mkdir build
     cd build
-    cmake -GNinja -DBOARD=swervolf_nexys -DBOARD_ROOT=$CORES_ROOT/swervolf/zephyr -DSOC_ROOT=$CORES_ROOT/swervolf/zephyr ..
+    `cmake -GNinja -DBOARD=swervolf_nexys -DBOARD_ROOT=$CORES_ROOT/swervolf/zephyr -DSOC_ROOT=$CORES_ROOT/swervolf/zephyr ..`
     ninja
 4. There will now be a binary file in `zephyr/zephyr.bin`
-5. Enter the FuseSoC workspace directory and convert the binary file into a suitable verilog hex file with python $CORES_ROOT/swervolf/sw/makehex.py $ZEPHYR_BASE/samples/$APP/build/zephyr/zephyr.bin > $APP.hex
+5. Enter the FuseSoC workspace directory and convert the binary file into a suitable verilog hex file with `python $CORES_ROOT/swervolf/sw/makehex.py $ZEPHYR_BASE/samples/$APP/build/zephyr/zephyr.bin > $APP.hex`
-6. The new hex file can now be embedded for a new FPGA build with
+6. The new hex file can now be embedded as a bootloader for a new FPGA build with

-    fusesoc run --target=nexys_a7 swervolf --ram_init_file=$APP.hex
+    fusesoc run --target=nexys_a7 swervolf --bootrom_file=$APP.hex

 or in a simulation with